thinglabsoss/superbird-tool/Readme.md

   --restore_partition PARTITION_NAME INPUT_FILE
                         Restore a partition from a dump file --dont_reset          Don't factory reset when restoring device.
 Use in combination with restore commands.
+  --slow_burn           Use a slower burning speed.
+Use this if restoring crashes mid-flash.
+  --slower_burn         Use an even slower burning speed.
+Use this if --slow_burn doesn't work.

 Dumping:
   --dump_device OUTPUT_FOLDER